 YCWA does not propose any changes to the Project or operations that would have a significant adverse effect on the nature of the transport reaches that are prevalent in Project-affected streams.
-The effects of the Proposed Project on sediment transport are long-term though minor and site-specific.
-The Proposed Project captures sediment, which is no longer available for transport through Project-affected stream reaches.
+The effects of the proposed Project on sediment transport are long-term though minor and site-specific.
+The proposed Project captures sediment, which is no longer available for transport through Project-affected stream reaches.
 However, there are no proposed changes to the Project that will change this condition, other than sediment additions as discussed above.

-The Proposed Project also affects flood flows capable of transporting large amounts and larger sediment; New Bullards Bar is designed for flood control and spills will be controlled so sediment-moving flows are reduced.
-However, the large size of the substrate in the bed and banks of the North Yuba below New Bullards Bar and the Yuba River below the North/Middle Yuba River confluence and lack of deformable substrate are such that sediment transport is likely unchanged and minor.
-Large floods in the Middle Yuba River and Oregon Creek capable of transporting sediment will continue to occur every 5 to 10 years because the Proposed Project cannot control large floods, i.e., passive spill occurs during floods over Our House and Log Cabin Diversion Dams.
+The proposed Project also affects flood flows capable of transporting large amounts and larger sediment; New Bullards Bar is designed for flood control and spills will be controlled so sediment-moving flows are reduced.
+However, the large size of the substrate in the bed and banks of the North Yuba downstream of New Bullards Bar and the Yuba River downstream of the North/Middle Yuba River confluence and lack of deformable substrate are such that sediment transport is likely unchanged and minor.
+Large floods in the Middle Yuba River and Oregon Creek capable of transporting sediment will continue to occur every 5 to 10 years because the proposed Project cannot control large floods, i.e., passive spill occurs during floods over Our House and Log Cabin diversion dams.
 These floods will transport cobble and finer material, move onto and shift cobble/gravel bars and local floodplains, and deposit sand into vegetated riparian zones, and are capable of shifting riparian zones.
-Additionally, deformable and moveable substrate should increase with YCWA's proposed condition to pass sediment trapped upstream of Log Cabin and Our House Diversion dams (YCWA's proposed Condition GS3).
-This pass-through would increase sediment (YCWA's proposed Condition GS4).
+Additionally, deformable and moveable substrate should increase with YCWA's proposed condition to pass sediment trapped upstream of Log Cabin and Our House diversion dams (YCWA's proposed Condition GS2).
+This pass-through would increase sediment downstream; monitoring is proposed to assess the transport and fate of the added sediment (YCWA's proposed Condition GS2).

-In the Yuba River below Englebright Dam, no changes on sediment transport due to the Proposed Project are expected.
-Below Englebright Lake, finer material, such as sand and fine gravel, are mobile at flows less than the representative bankfull condition, with coarser particles becoming mobile as flows increase.
+In the Yuba River downstream of Englebright Dam, no changes on sediment transport due to the proposed Project are expected.
+Downstream of Englebright Lake, finer material, such as sand and fine gravel, are mobile at flows less than the representative bankfull condition, with coarser particles becoming mobile as flows increase.
 Overall, the combination of in-channel fill and overbank scour has resulted in a floodplain that is not isolated or being left on high, but is instead a dynamic, interactive component of self-organized river corridor system.
 This is not expected to change with the proposed Project.

-LWM added as a result of the Proposed Project may enhance local deposits of sediment and affect sediment transport around the roughness created by the LWM.
-YCWA is proposing a LWM pass-through condition (YCWA's proposed Condition TR5).
+Large Woody Material (LWM) added as a result of the Proposed Project may enhance local deposits of sediment and affect sediment transport around the roughness created by the LWM.

+YCWA is proposing a LWM pass-through condition (YCWA's proposed Condition GS3).
 Increases in LWM in the reaches downstream of these diversion dams may result in increased sediment storage, bank protection, and channel heterogeneity.
-Monitoring below the dams (YCWA's proposed Condition GS4) would assess if the effects of LWM additions are significant in affecting sediment transport.